MisterMartin/VHFtracker/README.md

 - The previous IDE was a pre-packaged by PRJC, as a modified version of Arduino IDE v1.x, and ran as Teensyduino.
 - PJRC released a board support package which now works with Arduino IDE v2.X.
-Install yhe Arduino IDE first, and then add Teensy support, found on the [PRJC download page](https://www.pjrc.com/teensy/td_download.html).
+Install the Arduino IDE first, and then add Teensy support, found on the [PRJC download page](https://www.pjrc.com/teensy/td_download.html).
+- For some reason, the board manager wouldn't read the PRJC board URL.
+I experimented with manually editing ~/.arduinoIDE/arduino-cli.yaml to add the URL, and restarting the IDE multiple times.
+It finally ready the URL and provided the Teensy in the boards list.
+  Perhaps the issue was due to the slow Internet access from McMurdo.